JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 do the SIFT PCA recovery using the Stiefel_Optimization method, compare with benchmark nearest neighbor method

-(6) NWPU_LPP.m
+(6) LPP_CenterMass.m

-classfication analysis on nwpu-aerial-images dataset based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold

-(7) MNIST_LPP.m

-classfication analysis on MNIST dataset based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold
+classfication analysis based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold.
+Applied to several different datasets: nwpu-aerial-images, MNIST, cifar10